-Little-t and big-T trauma
+Little-t and Big-T trauma

-It’s important to explain how I use the word “trauma” in my work.
-All our bodies carry some residue of physical and psychological tension as most of us have encountered some personal harm, injury or stress that was either physically and/or emotionally overwhelming.
+It’s important to explain how I use the word trauma in my work.
+Our bodies carry some residue of physical and psychological tension because most of us have encountered some personal harm, injury or stress that was either physically and/or emotionally overwhelming.

-Included are the pervasive, anxiety-provoking scenes from our past or childhood such as humiliation or being rejected, which can be significant and can have lasting negative consequences.
-“Little-t traumas” also include any repeated or ongoing criticism/disregard/neglect/abuse of every type, where perpetrators are the people to whom the victim must continue to turn for protection.
+Included are the pervasive, anxiety-provoking scenes from our past, especially childhood, such as humiliation or being rejected which can be significant and can have lasting negative consequences.
+“Little-t traumas” also include any repeated or ongoing criticism/disregard/neglect/abuse of every type, where perpetrators are the people to whom we must continue to turn for protection.

-Chronic maltreatment or repeated trauma can have a pervasive effect on the developing mind and brain, which may result in breakdown in the capacity to regulate internal emotional states.
+Chronic maltreatment or repeated trauma can have a pervasive effect on the developing mind and brain, which may result in breakdown in our capacity to regulate internal emotional states.
 It’s helpful to think of trauma as the experience we had and how we interpreted and reacted to it, rather than the exposure to it.
 Different people may have exposure to the same stimulus, but have very different experiences/reactions to the event(s).

 “Trauma is a fact of life.
 But it doesn’t have to be a life sentence.”
-Dr. Peter Levine – developer of Somatic Experiencing therapy
+Dr. Peter Levine – developer of Somatic Experiencing therapy.

 Get in touch

-If you’re not ready to book an appointment, call me on (0421) 961 687 to book a FREE 10 minute phone consultation to discuss how I may be able to assist you.
+If you’re not ready to book an appointment, call me on (0421) 961 687 to book a FREE 15 minute phone consultation to discuss how I may be able to assist you.